yochitha/booking-app/README.md

 # booking-app
-Booking application for short and long-term homestays and experiences.
+MERN stack booking application for short and long-term homestays and experiences.